SONG: Self-Organizing Neural Graphs: Introduction

-Our contributions can be summarized as follows: \begin{compactitem} \item We introduce Self-Organizing Neural Graphs (SONGs), a new paradigm of end-to-end decision graph training based on Markov processes that simultaneously learn the optimal graph structure and transition probabilities. \item Our model is fully differentiable and thus suitable for combined training with other deep learning models. \item We prove empirically and theoretically that SONGs during training converge to sparse binary acyclic graphs and can be interpreted as diagrams of consecutive decisions. \item Our method performs on par or outperforms decision trees trained in a similar setup and does not require the graph/tree structure to be predefined before training. \end{compactitem}
+Our contributions can be summarized as follows: \begin{compactitem} \item We introduce Self-Organizing Neural Graphs (SONGs), a new paradigm of end-to-end training based on Markov processes that simultaneously learn the optimal graph structure and transition probabilities. \item Our model is fully differentiable and thus suitable for combined training with other deep learning models. \item We prove empirically and theoretically that SONGs during training converge to sparse binary acyclic graphs. \item Our method performs on par or outperforms decision trees trained in a similar setup and does not require the graph/tree structure to be predefined before training. \end{compactitem}